 Should you Talk to your Unborn Baby?

-The womb is an ideal sensory environment for your growing baby.
+is an ideal sensory environment for your growing baby.

 One of the first senses to begin to develop is your unborn baby’s sense of hearing.
 By 25 weeks gestation, all the major structures which are needed for hearing are now in place.
 Studies have demonstrated by 25 weeks gestation, unborn babies blink in response to sound.
 To begin with, your baby will hear only low pitched sounds - for example your stomach gurgling and the sound of your breathing.
 Then between about 29-33 weeks gestation, your baby will hear sounds outside of your womb, like the sound of your voice.
 The sense of hearing is the one sense which helps prepare your baby for life outside the womb.
 As the baby's mom, your voice is the first voice your baby will recognise when they are born.
 Studies have shown a mom’s voice has a calming effect on baby, as it is familiar.